SemuraiAB/semurai-dev-blog/README.md

 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the blog
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the blog.

 ### Project Structure